hucker/tpath/README.md

 ﻿# TPath - Enhanced pathlib with Age, Size, and Calendar Utilities

-TPath is a pathlib extension that provides first-class age, size, and calendar membership functions for file operations.
+TPath is a pathlib extension that provides first-class age and size properties and calendar membership functions for Path objects.
 It allows you to work with files using natural, expressive syntax focused on **properties rather than calculations**.

 ## Philosophy: Property-Based File Operations

 **The core goal of TPath is to create a file object system that is property-based.**

-Instead of giving you raw timestamps and forcing you to do math related using the low level datastructures provided by the OS, `TPath` provides direct properties for the things you actually need in real-world file operations, resulting in **readable, maintainable code**.
-In order to accomplish a reduction in cognitive load the `Path` object was overloaded to have a reference time (almost always set to `datetime.now()`) that allows file ages to be directly measured providing easy access to time information for '`create`, `access` and `modify`.
+Instead of giving you raw timestamps and forcing you to do math related using the low-level data structures provided by the OS, `TPath` provides direct properties for the things you actually need in real-world file operations, resulting in **readable, maintainable code**.
+In order to accomplish a reduction in cognitive load the `Path` object was extended to have a reference time (almost always set to `datetime.now()`) that allows file ages to be directly measured providing easy access to time information for '`create`, `access` and `modify`.
 These details are handled behind the scenes and enable property based ages and calendar membership and business dates, minimal calls to `os.stat/path.stat` and nearly zero calculations for all file properties.
-The `calendar`,`age` and `business` functions are provided by a package called `frist` which has many property based features related to dates.
+THe file properties will make comprehensions readable usually without requiring helper functions.
+The `calendar`,`age` and `business` functions are provided by a package called `frist`.

 ### The Problem with Raw Timestamps

-Traditional path libraries (like `os` and `pathlib`) give you timestamps and force you into complex, error-prone calculations.
-None of them are terribly difficult, but you end up with all sorts of conversion factors and switching back and forth between time stamps, dates and datetimes extracting the pieces that you need like this:
+Traditional path libraries (like `os` and `pathlib`) give you timestamps and force you into "complex", error-prone calculations, in many cases fraught with edge cases.
+You also need to be careful not calling stat multiple times when dealing with large numbers of files.
+None of this are terribly difficult, but you end up with details you need to manage like this:

 ```python
 from pathlib import Path